-Many aspects of CSE take place on line so it may be difficult to identify this within school.
+Many aspects of CSE take place online so it may be difficult to identify this within academy.
+The behaviours also need to be considered within the context of the child's age and stage of development.
+As they get older this may be more difficult to identify.
 However abuse indicators may include:

-Children talking about having lots of 'friends' online whom when asked the do not know personally
+- Children talking about having lots of 'friends' online whom when asked the do not know personally

 - Disengagement from education

 - Using drugs or alcohol

 - Unexplained gifts/money

 - Repeat concerns about sexual health

 - Decline in emotional wellbeing

 - Talking about physically meeting up with someone they met online

 - Posting lots of images of themselves online

-- · Going missing
+- Going missing

 - Talking about friendships with older young people/adults

 - Engagement with offending

+- Exclusion or unexplained absences from academy

+- Isolation from peers/social network

+- Frequently in the company of older people association with 'risky' adults